Reg Stats

 Economically Significant Final Rules Published by Presidential Year

-This graph presents the number of economically or section 3(f)(1) significant final rules published each presidential year (February 1 – January 31).
-Economically significant rules are regulations issued by executive branch agencies that meet the original definition in section 3(f)(1) of Executive Order 12866: “have an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities.”
-Executive Order 14094 of April 6, 2023 amended this definition by increasing the threshold to $200 million, and rules meeting the new definition are commonly referred to as section 3(f)(1) significant rules.
-Starting April 6, 2023, this graph tracks the number of section 3(f)(1) significant rules based on the new definition in Executive Order 14094.
+This graph presents the number of economically significant final rules published in each presidential year (February 1 to January 31).
+Economically significant rules are regulations issued by executive branch agencies that meet the definition in section 3(f)(1) of Executive Order 12866: “have an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities.”
+However, rules published between April 6, 2023, and January 20, 2025, are defined as economically significant if they meet a higher threshold of $200 million, in accordance with Executive Order 14094 (which was rescinded on January 20, 2025).

-See the breakdown of economically or section 3(f)(1) significant final rules published by presidential year for specific agencies on this page.
+See the breakdown of economically significant final rules published by presidential year for specific agencies on this page:

 Cumulative Economically Significant Final Rules by Administration